Concept: Recipes in Dataiku¶

 Another is a clear sense of data lineage in a project.
 By looking at the Flow, you can see all actions that have been applied to the data recorded in recipes – from the raw imported data to the final output dataset.

 A circle in the Flow represents a recipe, but its color represents the category of recipe.
-DSS recipes can be divided into visual, code, or plugin recipes.
+Dataiku recipes can be divided into visual, code, or plugin recipes.

 Visual recipes (in yellow) accomplish the most common data transformation operations, such as cleaning, grouping, and filtering, through a pre-defined graphical user interface.